Les Moonves: Early life

 Leslie Roy Moonves was born in Brooklyn, New York City to a Jewish family, the son of Josephine (Schleifer) and Herman Moonves, and grew up in Valley Stream, New York.
 His mother was a nurse.
 He has one sister, Melissa Moonves Colon, and two brothers, including entertainment attorney Jonathan Moonves.
 He attended Valley Stream Central High School and went to Bucknell University, graduating in 1971.
 In his sophomore year, he decided that his science courses were unfulfilling and switched his major from pre-medical to the Spanish language (a subject he found vastly more enjoyable) and acted in a few plays; following graduation in 1971 he moved to Manhattan to pursue an acting career where he eventually graduated from the Neighborhood Playhouse School of the Theatre.
-He landed a few parts, playing tough guys on Cannon and The Six Million Dollar Man, which he described as "forgettable" TV roles before deciding on the career change.
+He landed a few parts, playing tough guys on series such as Cannon and The Six Million Dollar Man, which he described as "forgettable" TV roles before deciding on the career change.
 He also worked as one of casting director Caro Jones' first office assistants early in her career.